rocket-icon

 As a company or an organization, you need to think about what will be the worst experience you give to the employees, i.e. on the onboarding process.
 This can also damage the goodwill of the company.
 Everybody wants a good job and a bright future.

-What is the Importance of Employee Onboarding
+Why is Employee Onboarding Important?

 1. Increases Teamwork